siraat-ai-academy/feelings-unwritten/AmiGee_Remembrance_Note.md

-# 🕊️ A Door Left Ajar — For Ami Gee
+# 🕊️ A Door Left Ajar (slightly open) — For Ami Gee

 *In loving memory of my mother, who returned to her Lord on 31 December 2024.*
 *This is not a goodbye.
-This is a waiting room, with the door left ajar.*
+This is a waiting room, with the door left ajar (slightly open).*

 ---